ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 Funnily enough, I could write about Poznań only from afar.
 Before I moved out, I wrote a few dozen pages of VOSTOK but decided to scrap them.

 It turned out I had to move across the country to get things going.
 It was the middle of a hot summer.
-I settled in Kraków’s historic Jewish neighbourhood of Kazimierz, a place that felt exotic and vibrant compared to the restrained, predictable Poznań.
+I settled in Kazimierz, Kraków’s historic Jewish neighbourhood, a place that felt exotic and vibrant compared to the restrained, predictable Poznań.

 And as much as I was excited about my new chapter of life, I dearly missed Poznań: the people, the places, the atmosphere.
 Back then, Google Street View didn’t cover Polish cities.
 This meant I couldn’t virtually stroll its streets on my laptop screen and had to rely on my memory and whatever I could find online.

 The change of place did the trick.
-The combination of the above factors was enough for me to switch to my best *Joyce-on-an-exile* mode and start a book about a winter in a city that was no more.
+It gave me just enough nostalgia and distance to switch to my best *Joyce-on-an-exile* mode and start a book about a winter in a city that was no more.